jrich85/parking-lot-challenge/README.md

 Confronted with the ongoing challenge of locating parking spaces within our parking structures in congested city streets, we embarked on a mission to rethink the parking experience using object-oriented design principles.
-Create the necessary APIs to satisfy the requirements below (no frontend work required).
+Create the necessary APIs to satisfy the requirements below.

-Feel free to use your imagination when making product decisions and determining functionality, while keeping outcomes simple.
-We won’t be running the code (or deploying it to prod), so it doesn’t need to be perfect.

 ## Implementation